Showcase Presents: Focus and other collections

 The Showcase Presents line was designed primarily to focus on the Silver Age DC stories, specifically — according to then-collected editions editor Bob Greenberger — "the rich era from the mid-1950s through the early 1970s", which is widely regarded as "one of DC's most fertile and creative periods".

 "While Julie Schwartz was reviving the super-hero genre, his success allowed editors like George Kashdan and Murray Boltinoff [to] try more offbeat approaches to heroics with characters like Metamorpho and the Doom Patrol.
 It was also during this time that Mort Weisinger really began to explore the entire Superman mythos, adding not only to his family, but his rogues gallery as well.
 Thus, it was the most logical starting point since it offered us a chance to explore a variety of characters and approaches".

 Greenberger noted that DC's collections department had already determined when Superman's Silver Age began for the purposes of the Man of Tomorrow Archive editions.
 Greenberger further clarified that the Showcase Presents volumes were specifically targeted — in the short term, at least — on the Silver Age, writing that "the Golden Age is not currently in ou[r] plans.
 The Modern is a fuzzier dividing line and again, should the line be wildly successful, we can figure this out".

-DC's Showcase volumes complemented their Archive Editions, which reprinted in more expensive, color hardback volumes, primarily Golden Age comics, although some Archives presented Silver and Modern Age comics as well.
+DC's Showcase volumes complemented their Archive Editions, which reprinted in more expensive, color hardback volumes, primarily Golden Age and Silver Age comics, although some Archives presented Modern Age comics as well.

 Six months prior to the debut of the Showcase volumes, DC also began to reprint Golden Age stories (initially only for Batman and Superman) previously presented in Archive format in more affordable color paperbacks, such as the DC Chronicles titles.
 While the Archives tended to focus on specific comics titles (e.g., largely separate volumes for stories presented in the pages of Batman and Detective Comics), the Chronicles and Showcase volumes took a more chronological approach, mingling the titles to present the stories in (roughly) the order they were initially printed.

 Since the mid 2010s, the Showcase line is replaced by the DC Omnibus books.